 - Postgraduate Diploma in Counselling Psychology

-Entry requirements for the Bachelor of Health Science (Hons) in Psychology:
+Entry requirements for the Bachelor of Health Science (Honours) in Psychology:

-- Completed the Bachelor of Health Science with a B+ grade average or higher in level 7 papers in the selected subject area for this degree.
+- Completed the Bachelor of Health Science with a B+ grade average or higher in level 7 papers in the selected subject area for this degree, or equivalent.

 - An interview may be required.